OpenEvalProject/evals/manuscripts/elife-77257/v4/manuscript.md

 ### Affiliations

-1. https://ror.org/00jmfr291 Department of Periodontics & Oral Medicine, University of Michigan School of Dentistry Ann Arbor United States
+1. Department of Periodontics & Oral Medicine, University of Michigan School of Dentistry Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-2. https://ror.org/05byvp690 Center for Organogenesis and Trauma, Department of Surgery, University of Texas Southwestern Dallas United States
+2. Center for Organogenesis and Trauma, Department of Surgery, University of Texas Southwestern Dallas United States ([ROR:05byvp690](https://ror.org/05byvp690))
-3. https://ror.org/0168r3w48 Division of Cardiovascular Medicine, University of California, San Diego San Diego United States
+3. Division of Cardiovascular Medicine, University of California, San Diego San Diego United States ([ROR:0168r3w48](https://ror.org/0168r3w48))
-4. https://ror.org/03gds6c39 Department of Diagnostic and Biomedical Sciences, University of Texas Health Science Center at Houston School of Dentistry Houston United States
+4. Department of Diagnostic and Biomedical Sciences, University of Texas Health Science Center at Houston School of Dentistry Houston United States ([ROR:03gds6c39](https://ror.org/03gds6c39))
-5. https://ror.org/02f81g417 Department of Prosthetic Dental Sciences, College of Dentistry, King Saud University Riyadh Saudi Arabia
+5. Department of Prosthetic Dental Sciences, College of Dentistry, King Saud University Riyadh Saudi Arabia ([ROR:02f81g417](https://ror.org/02f81g417))
-6. https://ror.org/00jmfr291 Department of Biologic & Materials Science, University of Michigan School of Dentistry Ann Arbor United States
+6. Department of Biologic & Materials Science, University of Michigan School of Dentistry Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-7. https://ror.org/00jmfr291 Department of Biological Chemistry, School of Medicine, University of Michigan Ann Arbor United States
+7. Department of Biological Chemistry, School of Medicine, University of Michigan Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-8. https://ror.org/00jmfr291 Department of Biomedical Engineering, University of Michigan Ann Arbor United States
+8. Department of Biomedical Engineering, University of Michigan Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))

 † Corresponding author

 ## Abstract

 Development of the craniofacial skeleton requires interactions between progenitor cells and the collagen-rich extracellular matrix (ECM).
 The mediators of these interactions are not well-defined.
-Mutations in the discoidin domain receptor 2 gene ( DDR2 ), which encodes a non-integrin collagen receptor, are associated with human craniofacial abnormalities, such as midface hypoplasia and open fontanels.
+Mutations in the discoidin domain receptor 2 gene (DDR2), which encodes a non-integrin collagen receptor, are associated with human craniofacial abnormalities, such as midface hypoplasia and open fontanels.
 However, the exact role of this gene in craniofacial morphogenesis is not known.
-As will be shown, Ddr2 -deficient mice exhibit defects in craniofacial bones including impaired calvarial growth and frontal suture formation, cranial base hypoplasia due to aberrant chondrogenesis and delayed ossification at growth plate synchondroses.
+As will be shown, Ddr2-deficient mice exhibit defects in craniofacial bones including impaired calvarial growth and frontal suture formation, cranial base hypoplasia due to aberrant chondrogenesis and delayed ossification at growth plate synchondroses.
 These defects were associated with abnormal collagen fibril organization, chondrocyte proliferation and polarization.
 As established by localization and lineage-tracing studies, Ddr2 is expressed in progenitor cell-enriched craniofacial regions including sutures and synchondrosis resting zone cartilage, overlapping with GLI1 + cells, and contributing to chondrogenic and osteogenic lineages during skull growth.
 Tissue-specific knockouts further established the requirement for Ddr2 in GLI +skeletal progenitors and chondrocytes.
 These studies establish a cellular basis for regulation of craniofacial morphogenesis by this understudied collagen receptor and suggest that DDR2 is necessary for proper collagen organization, chondrocyte proliferation, and orientation.

 ## Introduction